ringcentral/ringcentral-embeddable/README.md

 #### Adapter JS way

 Just add following the following codes to a website's header.
-It will create a RingCentral Widget in your website.
+It will create a RingCentral Embeddable Voice widget in your website.

 ```js
 <script>